Gaspee affair: Whig response

 Colonial Whigs were alarmed at the prospect of Americans being sent to England for trial, and a committee of correspondence was formed in Boston to consult on the crisis.
 In Virginia, the House of Burgesses was so alarmed that they also formed an inter-colonial committee of correspondence to consult with similar committees throughout the Thirteen Colonies.

-The Reverend John Allen preached a sermon at the Second Baptist Church in Boston which utilized the Gaspee affair to warn listeners about greedy monarchs, corrupt judges, and conspiracies in the London government.
+Reverend John Allen preached a sermon at the Second Baptist Church in Boston which utilized the Gaspee affair to warn about greedy monarchs, corrupt judges, and conspiracies in the London government.
 This sermon was printed seven different times in four colonial cities, becoming one of the most popular pamphlets of Colonial America.
-This pamphlet and editorials by numerous colonial newspaper editors awoke colonial Whigs from a lull of inactivity in 1772, thus inaugurating a series of conflicts that culminated in the Battles of Lexington and Concord.